syed-asif-mn/New-folder/README.md

 <li>The firm has provided the collections and the necessary attributes which are needed in every collection.</li>

-<li>The process flow is provided in [Data Analysis with MongoDB](https://github.com/syed-asif-mn/data-analysis-with-MongoDB/Data%20Analysis%20with%20MongoDB.pdf).</li>
 </ol>

+The process flow is provided in [Data Analysis with MongoDB.pdf](../blob/master/Data%20Analysis%20with%20MongoDB.pdf).